reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_03.md

 ## Review

-In this exercise, data analysis was conducted with Apache Spark SDP -Fabric.
+In this exercise, data analysis was conducted with Apache Spark.
 The process began with the creation of a notebook to serve as the analytical environment.
 Data was loaded into a DataFrame for further processing.
 Exploration of the DataFrame provided insights into the dataset's characteristics.
 Spark was then employed to transform data files, enhancing their structure and content.
 Finally, data visualization with Spark facilitated a comprehensive understanding of patterns and trends within the dataset.

 ## Proceed to next exercise